Corruption in Cuba: Pre-Revolution

-Prior to the Communist revolution, Cuba was ruled under the elected government of Fulgencio Batista from 1940-1944.
+Prior to the Communist revolution, Cuba was ruled under the elected government of Fulgencio Batista from 1940 to 1944.
 Throughout this time period, Batista's support base consisted mainly of corrupt politicians and military officials.
 Batista himself was able to heavily profit from the regime before coming into power through inflated government contracts and gambling proceeds.
 In 1942, the British Foreign Office reported that the U.S. State Department was "very worried" about corruption under President Fulgencio Batista, describing the problem as "endemic" and exceeding "anything which had gone on previously."
 British diplomats believed that corruption was rooted within Cuba's most powerful institutions, with the highest individuals in government and military being heavily involved in gambling and the drug trade.
 In terms of civil society, Eduardo Saenz Rovner writes that corruption within the Police and government enabled the expansion of criminal organizations in Cuba.
 Batista refused U.S. President Franklin Roosevelt's offer to send experts to help reform the Cuban Civil Service.

-Later in 1952, Batista led a U-S backed military coup against Prío Socarrás and ruled until 1959.
-Under his rule, Batista led a corrupt dictatorship that involved close links with organized crime organizations and the reduction of civil freedoms of Cubans.
+Later in 1952, Batista led a U.S.-backed military coup against Prío Socarrás and ruled until 1959.
+Under his rule, Batista led a corrupt dictatorship that involved close links with organized crime organizations and the reduction of the civil freedoms of Cubans.
 This period resulted in Bastista engaging in more "sophisticated practices of corruption" at both the administrative and civil society levels.
 Batista and his administration engaged in profiteering from the lottery as well as illegal gambling.
 Corruption further flourished in civil society through increasing amounts of police corruption, censorship of the press as well as media, and creating anti-communist campaigns that suppressed opposition with violence, torture and public executions.
 The former culture of toleration and acceptance towards corruption also dissolved with the dictatorship of Batista.
 For instance, one citizen wrote that "however corrupt Grau and Prío were, we elected them and therefore allowed them to steal from us.
 Batista robs us without our permission.”
-Corruption under Batista further expanded into the economic sector with alliances that he forged with foreign investors and the prevalence of illegal casinos and criminal organizations in the country's capital of Havana.
+Corruption under Batista further expanded into the economic sector with alliances that he forged with foreign investors and the prevalence of illegal casinos and criminal organizations in the country's capital, Havana.